Nilaave Vaa

-Nilaave Vaa is a 1998 Indian Tamil-language romantic drama film directed by A. Venkatesh and produced by K. T. Kunjumon.
-The film stars Vijay and Suvalakshmi, while Sanghavi, Raghuvaran and Manivannan play other supporting roles.
-The film was released on 14 August 1998 and was a decent hit at the box office.
+Nilaave Vaa is a 1998 Indian Tamil-language romantic drama film directed by A. Venkatesan and produced by K. T. Kunjumon.
+The film stars Vijay and Suvalakshmi in the lead roles, while Sanghavi, Raghuvaran and Manivannan play other supporting roles.
+The film was released on 14 August 1998 and was a below average movie.
+The film's title is based off a song from Mouna Raagam (1985).

 Plot

 Siluvai is the son of Cruz.
 They are Tamil Christians living in a fishing village in Kanyakumari District.
 In another town, Perumaal is the father to Sangeetha and Gauri.
 Sangeetha comes to the small fishing village and Siva is proposed (and later engaged) to marry her.
 However, Gauri falls in love with Siva's friend, and after hearing that Perumal does not want to accept the Hindu-Christian marriage, she decides to elope with her lover.
 This leads to the break-up of Sangeetha and Siluvai's love affair.
 However, Siva, upon hearing Siluvai's story, gives a great speech to the villagers and unites Siluvai and Sangeetha.